How Do Infrared Thermometers Works

 Choose the Right Model: There are many types of infrared thermometers, including handheld and fixed models.
 Choose one based on your specific needs and usage frequency.

-Set the Correct Emissivity: Make sure to adjust the emissivity setting based on the surface you’re measuring.
+Set the Correct Emissivity: Ensure that you adjust the emissivity setting according to the surface being measured.
 Materials like glass, metal, or wood all have different emissivity values.

 Keep the Lens Clean: Dirt, dust, or smudges on the lens can affect the accuracy of the reading.
 Always keep the lens clean.